A Memoir & Critique

 Chapter Seven

-In a birth center, you have to keep earning your eligibility.
+Here is something they do not tell you when you choose to birth outside a hospital.
+You have to keep earning your eligibility.
 Each appointment a gate.
-Each result a potential branch point toward more testing, more monitoring, more intervention.
+Each result a potential branch point.
 I attended them with clarity rather than comfort.

 Chapter Nine